learithe/2019-01-23-ESR-MASC/index.md

   Library Carpentry
   {% endif %}
   workshop,
-  you will need access to the software described below.
-  In addition, you will need an up-to-date web browser.
+  you will need access to the software described below. <b>Participants in these ESR workshops will be provided with laptops to use that contain this software pre-installed.
+To use SQL or RStudio on your ESR laptops/desktops after the workshop, you will need to file an IMSG request.
+For use on your personal/home computers, you can follow the directions below.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors